smartrus/chef-certification-study-guides/deploying-cookbooks/deploying-cookbooks-badge-certification-exam-study-guide.md

 - Configuring chef-client
 [client.rb](https://docs.chef.io/config_rb_client.html)

-_A client.rb file is used to specify the configuration details for the chef-client.
+_A client.rb file is used to specify the configuration details for the chef-client._

-This file is loaded every time this executable is run On UNIX- and Linux-based machines, the default location for this file is /etc/chef/client.rb; on Microsoft Windows machines, the default location for this file is C:\chef\client.rb; use the --config option from the command line to change this location
+_On UNIX- and Linux-based machines, the default location for this file is /etc/chef/client.rb; on Microsoft Windows machines, the default location for this file is C:\chef\client.rb; use the --config option from the command line to change this location
 This file is not created by default
 When a client.rb file is present in the default location, the settings contained within that client.rb file will override the default configuration settings_